Two-term silting and $\tau$-cluster morphism categories: Introduction

-\begin{reptheorem}{th:Jas15.4.12} Let $\T$ be a triangulated category and ${S}$ be a perfect silting object (see \Cref{def:perfsilt}).
-Certain mild technical assumptions are imposed.
-Consider a $2_{ S}$-term presilting object $P$, let $A=\End_{\T}({ S})$, and let $C=\End_{\z_{ P}/[{ P}]}({T_P})$ be the $\tau$-tilting reduction of $A$ with respect to the support $\tau$-rigid pair corresponding to $P$.
+\Cref{sec:comp} presents a proof that Iyama--Yang's silting reduction is compatible with Buan--Marsh's support $\tau$-tilting reduction, generalising Jasso's compatibility result \cite[Theorem 4.12(b)]{Jas15}. \begin{reptheorem}{th:Jas15.4.12} Let $\c$ be a {Hom-finite Krull--Schmidt} triangulated category and ${S}$ be a silting object {in $\c$}.
+Consider a $2_{ S}$-term presilting object $P$, let ${\Lambda}=\End_{\c}({ S})$, {let $T^{+}_P$ be the Bongartz completion of $P$ (defined by the triangle \eqref{eq:Bon-tri}), let $\z_P={^{\perp_{>0}}P}\cap {P^{\perp_{>0}}}$}, and let ${\Gamma}$ be the $\tau$-tilting reduction of ${\Lambda}$ with respect to the $\tau$-rigid pair {in $\fgMod({\Lambda})$} corresponding to $P$.
 We have a commutative diagram of bijections

 where $\varphi_P$ is the Iyama--Yang bijection and $\psi_{H_{ S}({ P})}$ is the Buan--Marsh bijection.
-The horizontal maps are the correspondences between $2_S$-term presilting objects and support $\tau$-rigid pairs. \end{reptheorem}
+The horizontal maps are the {bijections} between two-term presilting objects and $\tau$-rigid pairs (see \Cref{IJY14.4.6}). \end{reptheorem}

 Our main result appears in \Cref{section:tcmc}.
-Given a triangulated category $\d$ with a silting object $S$ (such that \Cref{setup:tcmc} is satisfied) we construct a category $\tcmc_{\d,S}$, which we call the \textit{$\tau$-cluster morphism category} of the pair $(\d,S)$.
-Developing the theory purely in terms of silting has a major advantage; since silting reduction is induced by a functor, it is easier to prove that the composition law in $\tcmc_{\d,S}$ is associative, as we do in \Cref{thm:associative}.
+Given a non-positive dg algebra $A$ {such that $H^iA$ is finite dimensional for all $i\in \Z$}, we construct a category $\tcmc_{A}$, which we call the \textit{$\tau$-cluster morphism category} of $A$.
+Developing the theory purely in terms of {two-term} silting, as opposed to $\tau$-tilting, has a major advantage; since silting reduction is induced by a functor, it is easier to prove that the composition law in $\tcmc_{A}$ is associative, as we do in \Cref{thm:associative}.
 When we claim that the work of Buan--Marsh and Buan--Hanson has been generalised, it is in the following specific sense.

-\begin{repcorollary}{thm:sameasBMcor} Let $A$ be a finite dimensional algebra, and let $\tcmc^{\rm BM}_A$ be $\tau$-cluster morphism category as defined by Buan--Hanson \cite{BH21}.
-We have an equivalence of categories
+\begin{reptheorem}{thm:sameasBM} Let $A$ be a non-positive dg algebra {such that $H^iA$ is finite dimensional for all $i\in \Z$}, and let $\tcmc^{\rm BM}_{H^0A}$ be the $\tau$-cluster morphism category (as defined by Buan--Hanson \cite{BH21}) of the zeroth cohomology of $A$. {There is an} equivalence of categories